-Steve Bullington and Cory Tyszka obtained a unanimous defense verdict in a wrongful death medical malpractice case.
+Steve and Cory Tyszka obtained a unanimous defense verdict in a wrongful death medical malpractice case.
 Their client, a cardiothoracic surgeon, was facing allegations of medical malpractice arising from an open-heart surgery of an 18-year-old woman following an unrestrained motor vehicle crash.
 During the 15-day jury trial, Plaintiff alleged that Defendant was negligent by failing to establish bypass before the start of surgery, failing to control the patient’s bleeding during surgery, and negligently placing the patient into deep hypothermic circulatory arrest.
 Plaintiff claimed that Defendant’s alleged negligence caused the patient to suffer permanent brain injury, which led to the withdrawal of life support and her subsequent death.
 Defendant maintained that he met the standard of care in all respects, and that the severe cardiac rupture suffered during the patient’s motor vehicle accident was not survivable.
 Plaintiff claimed $8,000,000 in pain and suffering and loss of consortium.
 The case was tried in Yuma County Superior Court before the Honorable Larry Kenworthy.
 After deliberating for approximately one hour, the jury returned a unanimous defense verdict on April 8, 2019.

 - Obtained defense verdict in 7-day jury trial involving allegations of medical malpractice.

-Steve Bullington and Cory Tyszka defended an orthopedic surgeon against allegations of medical malpractice arising from a total hip arthroplasty procedure.
-During the 7-day jury trial, Plaintiffs alleged that Defendant was negligent by failing to repair an intraoperative femur fracture, failing to leave the prosthesis in proper anatomical alignment, and failing to recommend revision surgery, causing Plaintiff to suffer anatomical deformity, an inability to walk, and loss of employment.
+Steve and Cory Tyszka defended an orthopedic surgeon against allegations of medical malpractice arising from a total hip arthroplasty procedure.
+During the 7-day jury trial, Plaintiff alleged that Defendant was negligent by failing to repair an intraoperative femur fracture, failing to leave the prosthesis in proper anatomical alignment, and failing to recommend revision surgery, causing Plaintiff to suffer anatomical deformity, an inability to walk, and loss of employment.
 Defendant maintained that he met the standard of care in all respects, and that Plaintiff’s inability to walk was not caused by the surgery but was instead caused by pre-existing osteoarthritis, severe spinal stenosis, and Plaintiff’s failure to adequately engage in physical therapy.
-Plaintiffs claimed $429,000 in lost wages and at least $1 million in damages due to pain and suffering, loss of consortium, and loss of enjoyment of life.
+Plaintiff claimed $429,000 in lost wages and at least $1 million in damages due to pain and suffering, loss of consortium, and loss of enjoyment of life.
 The case was tried in Maricopa County Superior Court before the Honorable Teresa Sanders.
 After deliberating for less than 45 minutes, the jury returned a defense verdict on December 5, 2018.

 - Obtained unanimous defense verdict in 8-day jury trial medical malpractice case.

-Steve Bullington and Cory Tyszka represented a physician in this medical malpractice case arising from a penile prosthesis exchange procedure.
+Steve and Cory Tyszka represented a physician in this medical malpractice case arising from a penile prosthesis exchange procedure.
 Plaintiff alleged that Defendant was negligent in leaving a fragment of tubing from the removed prosthesis in the Plaintiff’s groin area, causing Plaintiff to suffer an infection, additional surgeries, and loss of employment.
 Defendant maintained that he met the standard of care in removing the prosthesis and that Plaintiff’s infection was not caused by the fragment.
-Plaintiffs claimed $900,000 in damages due to pain and suffering, loss of consortium, lost wages, loss of enjoyment of life, medical bills, and expenses.
+Plaintiff claimed $900,000 in damages due to pain and suffering, loss of consortium, lost wages, loss of enjoyment of life, medical bills, and expenses.